 buildgrid.server.sql.provider module

-class buildgrid.server.sql.provider.SqlProvider(*, automigrate: bool = False, connection_string: str | None = None, connection_timeout: int = 5, lock_timeout: int = 5, connect_args: Dict[Any, Any] | None = None, max_overflow: int | None = None, pool_pre_ping: bool | None = None, pool_recycle: int | None = None, pool_size: int | None = None, pool_timeout: int | None = None)
+class buildgrid.server.sql.provider.SqlProvider(*, automigrate: bool = False, connection_string: str | None = None, connection_timeout: int = 5, lock_timeout: int = 5, connect_args: dict[Any, Any] | None = None, max_overflow: int | None = None, pool_pre_ping: bool | None = None, pool_recycle: int | None = None, pool_size: int | None = None, pool_timeout: int | None = None)

 Bases: object